ucsb-cs148-f21/project-t10-animelist/DEPLOY.md

 - Save your mongodb uri and your created database name since these will have to put into heroku config vars when deploying

 # Heroku + Vercel deployment
+Please `git clone` the repo.
+These commands are executed at the root of the repository.
 ## Push server to Heroku
 Using Heroku CLI.
 - `heroku login -i` (Log in with your heroku account)